Rukmini

 Rukmini is mainly worshipped in Maharashtra and South India.
 The people of Maharashtra venerate her with Vithoba (a regional form of Krishna) and call her Rakhumai.
 In South India, she is worshipped along with Krishna and his other primary consort Satyabhama.
+Her birthday is celebrated every year on the occasion of Rukmini Ashtami.

 Etymology and epithets

-The name Rukmini is derived from the Sanskrit word Rukma which means 'Radiant', 'Clear' or 'Bright'.
+The name Rukmini is derived from the Sanskrit word Rukma which means 'radiant', 'clear' or 'bright'.
 The name can also mean 'decorated with gold ornaments'.
 Other names and epithets include: